yejianfeng2014/DeepQA-1/data/cornell/README.txt

 - movie_lines.txt
 	- contains the actual text of each utterance
 	- fields:
-		- lineID
+		- lineID  电影id
-		- characterID (who uttered this phrase)
+		- characterID (who uttered this phrase) 角色id
-		- movieID
+		- movieID   电影id
-		- character name
+		- character name  角色名
-		- text of the utterance
+		- text of the utterance   说出来的话

 - movie_conversations.txt
 	- the structure of the conversations
 	- fields
-		- characterID of the first character involved in the conversation
+		- characterID of the first character involved in the conversation # 第一个角色
 		- characterID of the second character involved in the conversation
 		- movieID of the movie in which the conversation occurred
 		- list of the utterances that make the conversation, in chronological
 			order: ['lineID1','lineID2',�,'lineIDN']
 			has to be matched with movie_lines.txt to reconstruct the actual content

 - raw_script_urls.txt